 - Have you or your child recently been treated for any other medical conditions?

 An umbilical hernia is diagnosed during a physical exam.
-Sometimes imaging studies — such as an abdominal ultrasound or X-ray — are used to screen for complications.
+Sometimes imaging studies — such as an abdominal ultrasound or CT scan — are used to screen for complications.

-Most umbilical hernias in babies close on their own by 18 months.
+Most umbilical hernias in babies close on their own by age 1 or 2.
 Your doctor may even be able to push the bulge back into the abdomen during a physical exam.
 Don't try this on your own, however.
 Although some people claim a hernia can be fixed by taping a coin down over the bulge, this "fix" doesn't help and germs may accumulate under the tape, causing infection.

 For children, surgery is typically reserved for umbilical hernias that: